 Overdose symptoms may include drowsiness, mouth sores, and swelling with pain and purple discoloration in your hands and feet.

-What should I avoid while taking Hydrea (hydroxyurea)?
+What should I avoid while taking Hydrea?

 Avoid being near people who are sick or have infections.
 Tell your doctor at once if you develop signs of infection.

-Hydrea (hydroxyurea) side effects
+Hydrea side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

+Hydrea may cause serious side effects.
 Call your doctor at once if you have:

-skin numbness or purple discoloration, skin ulcers or open sores;
+skin ulcers or open sores;

-Common side effects may include:
+Common side effects of Hydrea may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect Hydrea (hydroxyurea)?
+What other drugs will affect Hydrea?

 More about Hydrea (hydroxyurea)

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 9.01.
-Revision Date: 2014-01-14, 5:19:09 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 12.02.